javasync/streamemo/README.md

 3. [memoizing and replaying items on demand](#approach-3----memoize-and-replay-on-demand) into and from an internal buffer.

+In order to understand all details of this article you must be familiarized with streams terminology which is briefly revisited in the last [appendix](#appendix----streams-revisited).

 ## Streams Use Case

 `Stream` operations are very convenient to perform